Have a look at some of the most frequently asked questions relating to compliance.

 Regulations change for different countries, even different ports into the country.
 These import reglations can change monthly.
 For instance if a country has had an outbreak of “ foot and mouth” disease they will find it difficult to export products containing bovine material (even FCS or BSA) to countries where there is a thriving beef trade.
 It is always wise to check with the specialist courier first.

 We can advise you regarding different permits required.
-A change to the constituents of a nutrient broth could negate the need for a permit.
-It’s always wise to check first.
+A change to the constituents of a nutrient broth could negate the need for a permit, it’s always wise to check first.

 Yes some goods may require an export licence, such as CITES material, some pesticides and materials that are controlled under anti-terrorism and warfare laws.
 Biocair can advise you on export requirements.

-Biocair are a courier company, as such we do not require a licence to move controlled drugs.
+Biocair is a courier company, as such we do not require a licence to move controlled drugs.
 The shipper/consignee must apply for the licences to move the materials.
 Biocair will need to see a copy of this licence before the shipment can commence, as there may be certain conditions that concern transport.

 A document required for road transport of radioactive materials within the UK.
 Biocair can provide one of these for you.